tessin/cloud-pad/README.md

 "C:\Program Files (x86)\LINQPad5\LPRun.exe" %1 -publish *.PublishSettings
 ```

 The assumption here is that you have a `*.PublishSettings` file somewhere up the directory path that can be used to access an Azure function.
+For example, if you have a script in a folder `C:\Source\cloud-pad\example.linq` it will look for a publish profile `C:\Source\cloud-pad\*.PublishSettings` then `C:\Source\*.PublishSettings` and finally `C:\*.PublishSettings` before giving up.
+The publish profile can be found in the Azure portal, at the top menu bar for any App Service Web Site, including an Azure Function App.

 ## FAQ/Known issues